World Cup 2018 Predictions: Updated Final Picks Before Saturday's Knockout Play

 Argentina team practice penalty kicks at the end of training.
 Did you know Argentina have had to go to penalty kicks at least once in each of their last 4 tournaments?
 In their last 5, 2 wins, 3 losses.
 Full list inside. https://t.co/3aFY9h7epS

-Didier Deschamps may have his only problems in selection and piecing together his best XI, but nothing so bad as what looks to have ravaged morale in the Argentina camp.
+Didier Deschamps may have problems in selection and piecing together his best XI, but nothing as bad as the morale issues in the Argentina camp.

-Lionel Messi's influence is great and took effect when he scored his first goal of the World Cup in the 2-1 win over Nigeria, but a team with France's quality should be able to quell him long enough to prove their seniority.
+Lionel Messi's influence took effect when he scored his first goal of the World Cup in the 2-1 win over Nigeria, but a team with France's quality should be able to quell him long enough to prove their seniority.

 Twitter Moments: World Cup Rest Day?
 No Thanks ➡️